vis-kid/octopress_drafts_previewer/source/_posts/2015-10-20-Factory-Girl-Guide-02.markdown

 build(:spy_car, :submarine, ejection_seat: true)
 ```

-For trait combinations that occur very frequently on a particular factory you can also create child factories which names best represent that data set.
+For trait combinations that occur very frequently on a particular factory you can also create child factories with names that best represent the various data set combos.
 That way you bundle their traits only once as opposed to all the time when you create test data.

 ``` ruby
 FactoryGir.define do